 - Should be working or studying at a university or research institution that carries out research, this includes field stations, NGO’s and museums

 - Should be working in scientific areas within the discipline of the SIP (invertebrate pathology and microbial control)

 - NOTE: Scientists with citizenship/residency does not meet the World Bank classification of “low or medium low income” who are conducting research in a country under this category (at the time of the application) will not be considered for this award.

 Required information submitted as one pdf:

 1. Completed Online Application Form (see link below)

 2. Curriculum vitae.
-This should include the applicant’s name, address, e-mail address, institution, earned degrees, current degree programme (if relevant), honours and awards, research experience and a list of publications and previous presentations.
+This should include the applicant’s name, address, e-mail address, institution, earned degrees, current degree program (if relevant), honors and awards, research experience and a list of publications and previous presentations.

 3. A letter of recommendation from the supervisor, Head of Department or other suitable Director, that includes confirmation that the work being presented was conducted by the applicant.